Shadows-of-Fire/Apotheosis/schema/affix/effect/MobEffectAffix.md

     "target": Target,                    // [Mandatory] || When and to whom the effect applies "values": {                          // [Mandatory] || Per-rarity effect configuration
         LootRarity: {
-            "duration": StepFunction,    // Duration of the effect in ticks "amplifier": StepFunction,   // Amplifier (level) of the effect "cooldown": int              // [Optional] || Cooldown in ticks before the effect can be applied again (0 = no cooldown)
+            "duration": StepFunction,    // [Mandatory] || Duration of the effect in ticks "amplifier": StepFunction,   // [Mandatory] || Amplifier (level) of the effect.
+An amplifier of zero is level 1.
+            "cooldown": int              // [Optional]  || Cooldown in ticks before the effect can be applied again (0 = no cooldown)
         }
     },
     "types": [                           // [Mandatory] || List of item categories this affix can be applied to